Ukiyograin/Lengbanlist/README_en.md

 [![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21.x-brightgreen)](https://www.minecraft.net)
 [![License](https://img.shields.io/badge/License-MPL2.0-blue)](LICENSE)

-Lengbanlist is a plugin designed specifically for higher-version Minecraft servers.
-It broadcasts ban information in real-time in the chat bar using the local banlist, helping administrators notify players promptly and improving server management transparency and efficiency.
+Lengbanlist is a plugin designed specifically for higher version Minecraft servers.
+It broadcasts ban information in the chat bar in real time, helping administrators promptly notify players and improve the transparency and efficiency of server management.

 ## Features
 - **Broadcast based on local banlist**: Reads the server’s local banlist in real-time and broadcasts ban information in the chat bar, ensuring all players are promptly informed.